 Dr. Bonnielin Swenor's research aims to improve the health of people with visual impairments and is fueled by her personal experience living with a visual disability.
-To achieve this, Dr. Swenor’s research has concentrated on three interrelated areas:
+To achieve this, her research concentrates on three interrelated areas:

 Dr. Swenor and her team are now expanding on this research framework to more broadly examine disability health.
 This area of research examines disability – including visual impairment - as a health disparity population, and uses an interdisciplinary, collaborative approach to establish the evidence needed to design effective policies and programs that will reduce disability health disparities.
 The overarching goals of this research are to maximize health, equity, and participation for persons with all types of disabilities.